dtrianab/Abalon-Project/README.md

 # Age Abalon Prediction

+This project sets out the prediction of the age of abalone from physical measurements

 This project is based on the data available at https://archive.ics.uci.edu/ml/datasets/Abalone

-Goal: Predict the age of abalone from physical measurements

 ## Data Set Information: